 - First of all, Place the milk and cream into a heavy bottom saucepan over a medium heat.
 Heat the cream mixture to scalding point, little bubbles appear around the rim of the saucepan before the mix reaches boiling point.
 As soon as scalding point is reached, remove the pan from the heat.

-- While the cream mix is heating, place the eggs, sugar, cornflour and vanilla extract into a large heatproof bowl.
+- While the cream mix is heating, place the eggs, salt, sugar, cornflour and vanilla extract into a large heatproof bowl.
 Whisk together until the eggs have thickened.

 - With the whisk switched to slow, gently pour the hot cream mix into the bowl with the egg mix, whisking constantly.
 This creates the custard base for the ice cream.